Best Beaches in West Maui Top Guide 2025

 Kapalua Bay

-snorkeling, diving, swimming & families
+suitable for: snorkeling, diving, swimming & families

 Upon reaching Kapalua Bay, conveniently in front of the Montage Kapalua Bay Resort, I was instantly captivated by its tranquility.
 With its calm, clear waters and golden sands, this beach is ideal for families and water enthusiasts.